 With more than 10 years developing software for scientific instrumentation, I offer software trainings and consultancy.
 Both companies and universities around the world have benefited from this approach to knowledge transfer.

-It can be a software development problem, or the study of a business case.
+It can be studying a business case, a software development problem, or a grant application.
 In all cases I build my approach by following a 3-step process

 Learning from what has been done is the best way to prevent pitfalls.
 I am good at combining disconnected pieces of information in new ways.